5 Serious Causes Of Hair Loss In Toddlers

 Treatment And Prevention:

 The treatment of Tinea Capitis usually consists of oral antifungals like griseofulvin.
-You may also be prescribed antifungal shampoos to cure the fungal infection.
+You may also be prescribed antifungal shampoos to cure the fungal infection in babies and toddlers.

 Fungus causing this infection is contagious.
 So, make sure to keep objects like your toddler’s hats, pillows, hairbrush, etc. separate (3).